Concurrency Assignment

 Mutex

-is special): 0.5 points - Experiment with rayon
+is special): 0.5 points - Experiment with rayon: 1 point

 - Implement the same code using